allalala/foia/posts/2014-06-23-introduction.md

 Over time, the work will likely expand to include multiple repositories tackling more specific elements of the work, but our project-level discussions will remain at [`18f/foia`](https://github.com/18f/foia).
 So if you want to keep in close touch with the project, that's where to do it.

-In *this* space ([18f.github.io/foia](https://18f.github.io/foia/)), the delivery team will write about our goals, plans, and progress.
+In *this* space ([18f.github.io/foia](https://18f.github.io/foia/)), the development team will write about our goals, plans, and progress.
 Compared to GitHub, updates will be less frequent and more narrative, but this is a **development blog** and so it will frequently be "in the weeds" and technical.
 You can use [our RSS feed](http://18f.github.io/foia/feed/) to follow our updates.

 ### Our plan